adi1090x/polybar-themes/README.md

 </details>

-**How to use :** These are just simple config files, to use these themes, clone this *repo* and copy all the config files from theme you like to *$HOME/.config/polybar* and them execute *launch.sh*.
+**How to use :** These are just simple config files, to use these themes, clone this *repo* and copy all the config files from theme you like to *$HOME/.config/polybar* and then execute *launch.sh*.
 + Make sure you've installed the required fonts or you'll face *Dropping character* issue.
 + Don't change the path of scripts or they won't work.

-Let's say, i want to use *polybar 3*, Now...
+Let's say, I want to use *polybar 3*, Now...
 ```
 cd $HOME
 git clone https://github.com/adi1090x/polybar-themes.git